taskcluster/taskcluster-rfcs/rfcs/0128-redeployable-clients.md

 ## Changes to `taskcluster-proxy` and its configuration

+The taskcluster proxy should require an additional property to start up, which is the root url of the deployment it should talk to.
+This should be a mandatory property, and no default should be supplied, so the user is forced to make an active choice about which environment they wish the proxy to connect to.

 ## Changes to workers

 * Workers that are started by a provisioner should fetch `TASKCLUSTER_ROOT_URL`